denten-books/plain-text/main.md

 something like "irreproducible series of paintings," and of video as "perfectly copyable magnetic signals."

-Writing more than a quarter of a century after Haugeland, Matthew Katz has two further important amendments to Goodman's definition.
+Writing more than a quarter of a century later, Matthew Katz offers two further important emendments to the discussion between Goodman and Haugeland.
 First, Katz maintains that Goodman's notion of discreteness and differentiation properly affect the format and not the medium of representation.
 Second, he maintains that the distinction between digital and analog formats could sometimes turn on the facts about the user of a system of representations.
 To illustrate these two corrections, Katz uses the example of an approximate measuring system that uses a supply of marbles in a large beaker.
 The unit of measurement could be something like a "number of handfuls."
 Even though marbles are a perfectly discrete medium, the system is analog because it fails to establish a digital format required for precise reproduction.
 My two handfuls will be different from yours.
 A related corollary to the distinction between medium and format of the system, is the user's ability to perceive quantities.
 Were humans endowed with a magical ability to perceive the exact number of water molecules in a beaker, previously analog systems like unmarked beakers would in effect become digital.
 Similarly, were all humans endowed with hands of a definite size and volume, "handfuls" would also be counted as a digital system or representation.
 The physical, perceptual, and cognitive abilities of the entity doing the counting affects the ontological status of the system.

 The movement from medium to format, radically destabilizes Goodman's original intuitions.
 Where Kernighan and Goodman begin with physical properties of